-The PDP senators who addressed journalists in Abuja vowed to "give block votes for any APC candidate who will not be seen as a rubber stamp of the Executive and can protect the independence of the legislature".
+The PDP lawmakers tell our correspondent in Abuja vowed to give "block votes" to any APC candidate "who will not be seen as a rubber stamp" of the Executive and can protect the independence of the legislature.

-The lawmakers who spoke on the condition of anonymity said the endorsement of Lawan by the APC chairman "will easily compromise the Independence of the Legislature."
+The lawmaker who spoke on the condition of anonymity said the endorsement of Lawan by the APC chairman "will easily compromise the Independence of the Legislature."

 Some of the Senators-elect expressed confidence in the candidacy of either Goje or Ndume.

-"We are more comfortable with either Senator Goje or Ndume than Lawan who we perceive as an Executive puppet," the lawmaker said.
+"We are more comfortable with either Senator Goje or Ndume than Lawan who we perceive as an Executive puppet," another lawmaker said.